Restaurants, wine bars and similar establishments in Birgu:

 One fairly typical example of a small grocer shop is the Malaya store (image alongside).
 It can be found on the left in Triq il-Mina l-Kbira (Main Gate Street) soon after old Birgu entering via the Main Gate and close to the band club associated with the feast and patron saint of the Dominican Church of the Annunciation.
 The visitor may well wonder what prompted the choice of name.
 The name 'Malaya' is not haphazard but has good historical, and probably economic reasons.
 It is named after the Royal Navy 'fifteen inch' battleship Malaya, one of five 'super-dreadnought' sister ships of the Queen Elizabeth Class.
 Malaya's history started in the First World War (including the Battle of Jutland) and ended just after the Second World War during which she served in the Mediterranean attacking the Italian enemy and escorting Malta convoys.
 There were once two or three establishments bearing Malaya's name and at that time the most notable (and profitable) was the bar which was frequented by British sailors (including some from the eponymous ship).
 Now only the grocery remains.

-Birgu also has some stationers' shops, a couple of souvenir shops, clothes shops, houseware and ironmongery shops, a couple of butchers (such as in Hilda Tabone Street), a pharmacy (jn Main Gate Street), a few hairdressers and some other establishments such as a DVD rental shop.
+Birgu also has some stationery shops, a couple of souvenir shops, clothes shops, houseware and ironmongery shops, three butchers' shops (the one in Hilda Tabone Street being the most hygienic in this author's opinion), a pharmacy (jn Main Gate Street), a few hairdressers and some other establishments such as a DVD rental shop.

 Small concerns such as these tend not to have a presence in cyberspace, but links to some which do are listed in a companion page.